marusasa/high-score-server/README.md

 # How to deploy

-- Install gcloud CLI, and set it up with your account
+- Install gcloud CLI and initialize your environment:

+	gcloud init

 - Edit pom.xml, update app engine config: